-Although the proposed outlook seems coherent and complete, other interpretations of the obligation erga omnes are provided, especially with regard to indivisible obligations.
+Although the proposed network seems coherent and complete, other interpretations of the obligation erga omnes are provided, especially with regard to indivisible obligations.
 According to a first opinion it would be possible to conceive of the bundle of relations that constitute a general obligation as a unique bilateral claim-obligation relation between a subject of international law and the entire community, following the model of domestic law.
-Hence, the international community would be the sole holder of the general claim, no subjective situation regarding the states and the other subjects.71 From the substantive viewpoint this outlook is possible, but only for indivisible general obligations, not for the divisible ones, because the unique bilateral obligation would be the result of the sum of the obligations included in the duty erga omnes, which would safeguard its universality.
-From the procedural viewpoint one could object that the international community lacks central organs empowered to act as a unity in international relations, making it incapable of united reaction in case of breach.72 However, this objection does not seem decisive, because we could acknowledge that states can act as agents of the international community, in defence of the general bilateral obligation breached, so defending the unitary bilateral claim instead of exercising their own claim.
-73 Nevertheless, this hypothesis must be rejected because, at present, the subjectivity of the international community as such is not an unquestionable idea; in fact, the notion of 'international community' itself is highly controversial.74 Given that there is no consensus in the literature on the recognition of the legal personality of the international community as such and since international norms tend to have, as their addressees, all its members, especially states, rather than the community as one, for the time being it is better to follow a multilateral conception of the general principles, not only divisible but also indivisible.
+Hence, the international community would be the sole holder of the general claim, no subjective situation regarding the states and the other subjects.79 From the substantive viewpoint this outlook is possible, but only for indivisible general obligations, not for the divisible ones, because the unique bilateral obligation would be the result of the sum of the obligations included in the duty erga omnes, which would safeguard its universality.
+From the procedural viewpoint one could object that the international community lacks central organs empowered to act as a unity in international relations, making it incapable of united reaction in case of breach.80 However, this objection does not seem decisive, because we could acknowledge that states can act as agents of the international community, in defence of the general bilateral obligation breached, so defending the unitary bilateral claim instead of exercising their own claim.81 Nevertheless, this hypothesis must be rejected because, at present, the subjectivity of the international community as such is not an unquestionable idea; in fact, the notion of 'international community' itself is highly controversial.82 Given that there is no consensus in the literature on the recognition of the legal personality of the international community as such and since international norms tend to have, as their addressees, all its members, especially states, rather than the community as one, for the time being it is better to follow a multilateral conception of the general principles, not only divisible but also indivisible.
+Furthermore, the theory of the unique bilateral claim-obligation relation is inconsistent.
+In fact, the 'international community' includes also the obliged state, but the latter cannot owe an obligation to itself.

-Part of the literature assumes that the obligation erga omnes, general from the passive perspective, would entail solely simple bilateral claims, omnium, but not rights erga omnes, from the active viewpoint.75 This explanation, clear from the passive perspective, is incomplete from the active viewpoint of the relation, envisaging only the passive position of a subject towards all the other subjects of the international
+Part of the literature assumes that the obligation erga omnes, general from the passive perspective, would entail solely simple bilateral claims, omnium, but not rights erga omnes, from the active viewpoint.83 This explanation, clear from the passive perspective, is incomplete from the active viewpoint of the relation, envisaging only the passive position of a subject towards all the other subjects of the international community.
+Hence, it does not carefully consider the strict implication between obligation and claim and, by reason of the multiplication of the number of subjects, between right and duty.
+It is as if light was shed only on a part of the deontic network taken into account, leaving in the shadow another considerable portion.
+Considering two, several, and lastly all the passive subjects of the international system, instead of thinking of a sole passive subject as centre of attribution, we realize that the active subject has a claim not only towards one, but all the subjects of the international community.